kubestellar/kubestellar/docs/content/direct/core-chart-argocd.md

 ## Deploying Argo CD applications

-KubeStellar Core chart can also be used to automatically deploy Argo CD applications.
-The example below show an example deploying an application to corresponding to `scenario 1` in [KubeStellar docs](./example-scenarios.md#scenario-1---multi-cluster-workload-deployment-with-kubectl).
+The KubeStellar Core chart can also be used to deploy Argo CD applications as specified by chart values.
+The example below show the relevant fragment of the chart values that could be used to deploying an application corresponding to `scenario 1` in [KubeStellar docs](example-scenarios.md#scenario-1---multi-cluster-workload-deployment-with-kubectl).

 ```yaml
 argo-cd: